On the Solvability of an Euler Graphene Beam Subject to Axial Compressive Load: Introduction

 \section{Introduction}

 It is well-known from the materials science, physics, and chemistry literature, that there is intense interest in studying the mechanics of structures made of graphene.
-Industrial applications and the potentials for graphene made structures are abundant.
-For instance, nanoscale devices that use graphene as basic components, such as nanoscale resonators, switches, and valves, are being developed in many industries.
-Understanding the response of individual graphene structure elements to applied loads is therefore crucially important (see [1]-[8] and the references therein for a comprehensive list of applications).
+Potential industrial applications for graphene made structures are abundant.
+For instance, nanoscale devices that use graphene as basic components, such as resonators, switches, and valves, are being developed in many industries.
+Understanding the response of individual graphene structure elements to applied loads is therefore crucially important (see [2], [5], [6], [7] and the references therein for a comprehensive list of applications).
 In this paper, we analyze the effects of axial compression and nonlinear lateral forces upon an idealized graphene beam.
-We prove the existence of a minimal " buckling load," which, mathematically speaking, is not obvious due to the structure of the constitutive law relating the stress and strain upon a beam made of graphene.
+We prove the existence of a minimal "buckling load", which, mathematically speaking, is not obvious due to the structure of the constitutive law relating the stress and strain for a beam made of graphene.
 Furthermore, we prove the existence and uniqueness of solutions for the equilibrium equation of the elastoplastic beam when the lateral force satisfies a natural bound in terms of the elastoplastic parameters (and we prove non-existence, in certain cases, when this bound is not satisfied).

-The Euler buckling load of simply supported straight elastics beam subject to an end axial compressive load can be modeled by the equation:
+The Euler buckling of a simply supported straight elastic beam subject to an end axial compressive load can be modeled by the equation:

 with boundary conditions